Military Leaders in AP World History

 AP World History students will study the Tokugawa Shogunate.
 This was the final shogunate in Japanese history.
 After the Meiji Restoration, Japan's emperor retook control of the government.
 We refer to this later period of time as Imperial Japan.

-I help ambitious students improve their skills and master the AP World History exam.
+I help ambitious students improve their skills and master AP US History content.
 Learn more here!

 All blog posts are licensed using a CC-BY-SA 4.0 license.
 You are free to copy or share this information in any form.
 You may also adapt and build upon this material for commercial and noncommercial.
 If you chose to share, adapt, or use this information, you must give credit to Spring Learning Services, LLC and indicate if changes were made.
 All material must be shared using the same terms